maxdelayer/DLUQuickstart/README.md

 # DLUQuickstart
-Various jank resources slapped together in <24hrs to make running your own Darkflame Universe server easier.
-Automates *some* parts of the DLU dedicated server installation.
+Automates *most* parts of the DLU (Darkflame LEGO Universe) dedicated server installation.

-I'm writing this pretty late and on short notice so forgive any mistakes as I'm sure there are many.

 # Disclaimer

 This is intended to make it much **easier** for someone **with some prior unix command line experience** to set up their own DLU server for themselves and their friends.
 I would not necessarily recommend this as a plug-and-play solution to a nontechnical audience.

 If you want to google esoteric problems and learn and problem solve and have the time to waste doing it?
 Awesome, I hope this helps you in your journey.
+This repository is built for debian-derived linux distributions such as Ubuntu, and as such relies on `apt` as a package manager.
+I've tried to keep it comprehensible enough to read, so if you want you use it as a living reference for your own scripts or troubleshooting your own manual installation, keep that perspective in mind.
+This repository is also tailored towards running a server in the long term on a dedicated system, hence the Nexus Dashboard installation through an Apache2 proxy that tries to configure with https on a domain.

 If you just want to play the game and aren't very tech-savvy, just find someone who already has something hosted, or find a friend who *is* tech-savvy in terms of prior knowledge or the willingness to learn the things to host a server such as this.

-In the event where things aren't explained here, check DarkflameServer's readme, it may elaborate, or it may just confuse you further.
+In the event where things aren't explained here, check DarkflameServer's readme, it may elaborate on the subject, and be advised that any upstream changes may cause unexpected behavior.

 ## Table of Contents: